EXPLORE YOUR INNER HIKER

 Features: Nature

-Glebe Park & the Haliburton Sculpture Forest
+Glebe Park & The Haliburton Sculpture Forest

 On the north shore of Head Lake in the village of Haliburton, Glebe Park is 175 acres of woodlands and rolling hills with networks of trails for walking, mountain-biking, cross country-skiing and snowshoeing.
 It is also a great place to engage with art, culture and heritage.
 Glebe Park is home to the Haliburton Highlands Museum, Haliburton Sculpture Forest and Fleming College, Haliburton School of The Arts.